 The Banabans only agreed to this resettlement for a period of two years, with the option of permanently settling there.
 If after the two year period, any or all of them should wish to return to Ocean Island, suitable transport would be arranged at the expense of the Gilbert & Ellice Island Colony Government.

 The Banaban arrival on Rabi saw the Banabans face new adversities.
 A different environment and climate change of cold winters, cyclone seasons and mosquito-borne diseases saw the loss of many of the Banaban children and elders from pneumonia and dengue fever.
-Meagre army tents held no protection against the cyclonic rains that lashed the island and the Banabans had never experienced any cold weather before.
+Meagre army tents held no protection against the cyclonic rains that lashed the island, and the Banabans had never experienced any cold weather before.
 They were only left with two months supplies of rations and told that they were now on an island of 'plenty'.
 Plenty of running spring water, groves of swaying coconut trees and pandanus to feed them, and a multitude of cattle and wild pigs to hunt and farm.
-No one explained that the cattle were riddled with T.B., the Banabans had no knowledge of farming and the pigs were indeed wild.
+No one explained that the cattle were riddled with T.B., the Banabans did not know about farming, and the pigs were indeed wild.
 The Banabans had never known the art of hunting, only fishing in their own environment.
 They welcomed the idea of not having to worry about droughts, but no one told them about the other dangers of drinking contaminated water in the tropical dry season.

-After this turbulent period, the majority of Banabans decided to stay on Rabi while those who wanted to return to Banaba had to return to live in a makeshift camp (more like refugees in their own homeland) and not allowed to return to their land.
-With not a lot of options, the Banabans who stayed on Rabi also had more strife ahead.
+After this turbulent period, the majority of the Banabans decided to stay on Rabi.
+At the same time, those who wanted to return to Banaba had to return to live in a makeshift camp (more like refugees in their own homeland) and not allowed to return to their land.
+With not many options, the Banabans who stayed on Rabi also had more strife ahead.
 Now under the control of various European, so-called Banaban Advisors, the people found themselves increasingly at odds with their Advisors as their Rabi Council of Elders clashed with the British Phosphate Commission (BPC) and their plans to acquire more land for mining back on Banaba.

 Eventually, the Banabans were left to administer their own affairs under the Rabi Council of Elders after Major Laxton reluctantly left in controversial circumstances in the 1960s.
-This period was followed by the court case in London during the 1970s, where the Banabans sued the British government and the British Phosphate Commission for compensation in relation to phosphate mining back on Banaba.
+This period was followed by the court case in London during the 1970s, where the Banabans sued the British government and the British Phosphate Commission for compensation concerning phosphate mining back on Banaba.